Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Materials and methods

-In the equation above, $\langle\cdot,\cdot\rangle$ designates the Euclidean inner product, and the sum is over all the pixels $\vec{x}$ in the incoming image at time $t$.
-The principal components stay constant throughout each sequence since the motion model is not updated as time elapses.
-This is a deliberate choice, as we assume that the breathing dynamics remain relatively stable within all sequences.
-Given that the latter are relatively short, around two minutes, and show no significant changes in motion patterns, we believe this is acceptable.
-Eq. \ref{eq:PCA weight calculation} can easily be derived from Eq. \ref{eq:PCA respiratory model} using the orthonormality of the vectors formed by the concatenation of the $\vec{u_j}(\vec{x})$ for $\vec{x} \in I$ in $\mathbb{R}^{2|I|}$:
+In this equation, $\langle\cdot,\cdot\rangle$ designates the Euclidean inner product, and the sum is over all pixels $\vec{x}$ in the image at time $t$.
+The principal components stay constant throughout each sequence, as the motion model is not updated as time elapses.
+Indeed, breathing dynamics are assumed to remain relatively stable across all sequences, as the latter are relatively short (approximately one minute) and show no significant out-of-plane motion or changes in motion patterns.
+Eq. \ref{eq:PCA weight calculation} follows directly from Eq. \ref{eq:PCA respiratory model} using the orthonormality of the $2|I|$-dimensional principal components: